sjones6/gun-verify/README.md

 ],
 ```

-* RegExp: the origin tested against the RegExp using `RegExp.test`:
+* __RegExp__: the origin tested against the RegExp using `RegExp.test`:

 ```javascript
 allowOrigins: /^(optionalsubdomain\.)?yoururl\.com$/,
 ```

-* Function: The function will be called with the origin as it's only parameter.
+* __Function__: The function will be called with the origin as it's only parameter.
 The function should return a truthy or falsy value:
 ```javascript
 allowOrigins: function(origin) {
     if (bad) {